nao1215/gup/README.md

 ```
 $ go install github.com/nao1215/gup@latest
 ```

+If you are using oh-my-zsh, then gup has an alias set up.
+The alias is `gup - git pull --rebase`.
+Therefore, please make sure that the oh-my-zsh alias is disabled (e.g. $ \gup update).

 # How to use
 ### Update all binaries
 If you update all binaries, you just run `$ gup update`.